jonfk/jonfk.ca/_posts/2015-02-23-What-I-learned-from-Functional-Programming-Principles-by-Martin-Odersky.md

 ---
 layout: post
-title: What I learned from Functional Programming Principles by Martin Odersky
+title: What I learned from Functional Programming Principles
 tags: learning language functional programming scala coursera
 ---

+Functional Programming Principles is a course taught at Ecole polytechnique fédérale de lausanne and on coursera by Prof. Martin Odersky.

 I originally took the class to get familiar with scala before tackling the more interesting class by Martin 'Principles of Reactive Programmin' which is about asynchronous computation and